NRLMMD-GEOIPS/geoips/docs/source/new-docs/concepts/functionality/documentation-building.rst

 **--license-url:** URL pointing to the license or distribution statement for the release notes.
 Defaults to ``https://github.com/NRLMMD-GEOIPS/[package_name]``.

+**--repo-path:** Path to the repository (e.g., /path/to/geoips).
+Defaults to the parent of the directory found by importlib for the provided ``package_name``.
+Must be an existing directory and a valid Git repository.

 **--output-dir**: Directory where the built documentation will be placed.
 Defaults to ``[repo_path]/build/sphinx/html``.